lens-protocol/momoka/README.md

 startDAVerifierNode(ethereumNode);
 ```

-##### Stream
+##### Stream with proofs verified

-If you wish to index the data yourself, you can use the `startDAVerifierNode` and stream the data out to your own DB using the `StreamCallback`:
+If you wish to index the data yourself, you can use the `startDAVerifierNode` and stream the data out to your own DB using the `StreamCallback`.
+This will run the verifier node and check the proofs as every new one comes in.
+This requires you to run the anvil forked node for it to work.

 ```ts
 import { startDAVerifierNode, StreamResult, EthereumNode } from '@lens-protocol/data-availability-verifier';